kianweelee/Edator/README.md

 7. Choose the csv file, the path to export the plots, the report and the cleaned csv file to.
 8. Done!

+## The concept behind Edator

+### Dealing with NaN values and zeros
+How I deal with NaN value is that I only remove the affected rows when the percentage of NaN within that column is **less than 5%**.
+This applies to both numerical and categorical values.
+For anything above 5%, I replace the NaN values with median.
+For categorical values, the NaN values will be replace by mode.

+Dealing with zeros is much harder as it is challenging to differentiate between a zero that is meaningful (has a purpose and should not be removed) and a zero that serves no purpose and can potentially add more noise to the dataset.
+Hence, I decided to inform the user about the percentage of zeros in the dataset.

+### Processing outliers
+I use Z-score to detect outliers.
+If a Z-score is 0, it indicates that the data point’s score is identical to the mean score.
+A Z-score of 1.0 would indicate a value that is one standard deviation from the mean.
+Z-scores may be positive or negative, with a positive value indicating the score is above the mean and a negative score indicating it is below the mean.

+In most cases, a threshold of 3 or -3 is used to filter off outliers and I have used this approach for all of my analysis.

+### Correlation
+For correlation, I included:
+1. Pearson and Spearman correlation for numerical-numerical variables.
+2. One Way ANOVA for numerical-categorical variables
+3. Chi-Square test for categorical-categorical variables

+Using itertools.combinations, I identify every possible combinations among numerical-numcerical variables, numerical-categorical variables and categorical-categorical variables.
+I then apply the correlation test based on the criteria I have set above.

+### Plots
+For plots, I created:
+1. Scatterplot for numerical variables
+2. Countplot for categorical variables
+3. Boxplot for numerical-categorical variables
+Similar to correlation, I used itertools.combinations to create every possible plot.
+I have also added the hue feature to each scatterplot.
+I will only do so when the categorical variable has less than 5 unique values.
+Example, if hue = "fruits", I should only see 4 types of fruits.